Veikkosuhonen/fft/README.md

 ## Gradle

 `gradle run` to launch the desktop application.
-(At the moment it is hardcoded to play `core/assets/Crystallized.wav`, which is included in the repo.)
+(Set `AUDIO_FILE` to point to a wav file if you want to skip the file-choosing dialog).

 `gradle test` to run tests in the `fft` module.
 To read the Jacoco test report, open `fft/build/jacocoHtml/index.html`.